 Try writing list posts.
 Why do people like list posts so much?
 Maybe because they offer obvious value to the reader.
 They’re also easy to scan for important points and they force the writer to organize her thoughts.
 List posts are much less likely to be rambling bullshit than a typical essay-type post.

+Become a power commenter.
+On Blogger, we don’t need to do that to get attention.
 If you’re starting an individual blog, however, you’ll need to use different tactics.
 Build up a network one by one.
 Comment on posts you like.
 Reply to all comments you get.
 Read your commenters’ blogs.

-for a unique blog that’s raucously popular.
+Learn from the greats.
+My favorite bloggers on blogging are Darren Rowse of ProBlogger and Brian Clark of CopyBlogger.
+Check out Kathy Sierra’s Creating Passionate Users for a unique blog that’s raucously popular.
 Also, seek out the most popular bloggers in your topic domain and try to analyze why they’re successful.

 Have fun!
 Your readers will be able to tell if you’re robotically following a list of tips from “how to make your blog popular” and your heart’s not in it.
 You need to love to write, to be passionate about the subject of your blog, and inspired by interactions with your commenters.
 It’s fun to write for a popular blog not because being popular is so fun in itself, but because it brings more of the same: more writing, more ideas, more people to interact with.
 So to wrap up… do it for fun, the popularity may follow.